 The historic city of York is an easy day trip from Nottingham as the journey takes under two hours by car and approximately 2 ¼ hours by train.
 Fee paying car parking is available in the city centre or visitors can use one of the Park and Ride bus services located just outside the city.
 If arriving into York by train, the city’s Victorian railway station is just ten-minute walk from the heart of the city centre.

 York is a small, compact city so most of the major attractions can be covered on foot on a day trip.
-Start your day at York Minster (entrance £11.50) the largest Gothic cathedral in northern Europe.
+Grab your York city pass here to access all the best places to visit.
+Start your day at York Minster the largest Gothic cathedral in northern Europe.
 Climb the Minster’s central tower for a fantastic view of York.
 Amble ‘The Shambles’ an atmospheric medieval era cobbled street voted the ‘Best Street in Britain’ or visit one of the city’s historic houses such as the Georgian Fairfax House or the medieval Barley Hall.

 Admire the Georgian and Victorian era buildings of the pedestrianised city centre and for something quirky, visit the ruins of a Roman bath found underneath the pub of the same name!
 Escape the bustle of the city centre by walking the city’s medieval era walls which at 2 miles long are the longest city walls in England.